 Top 5 Plants for Urban Foraging

 Dandelions – The root, stems, leaves, and flowers can be eaten raw or cooked.
-They are rich source of vitamins A and C, as well as calcium and iron.
+They are a rich source of vitamins A and C, as well as calcium and iron.

 Wild Spinach – This hardy and heavily drought resistant plant boasts a high percentage of calcium.